 Interpreting the Y-Intercept in Regression:

 The y-intercept in a regression model represents the predicted value of the dependent variable when all independent variables are zero.
-However, it's crucial to consider whether a zero value for the independent variable is meaningful and within the range of the observed data.
+That said, it's crucial to consider whether a zero value for the independent variable is meaningful and within the range of the observed data.

 Cautions and Considerations: